-The engine needs a load to break-in.
+The engine needs a load to break in.
 They call this seating the rings.
-The rings need that high amount of combustion pushing down on them the cause them to expand against the cylinder wall preventing the oil from passing by.
+The rings need that high amount of combustion pushing down on them to cause them to expand against the cylinder wall preventing the oil from passing by.
 Seating the rings will prevent the cylinder wall’s glazing and allow for normal wear of the engine.

 A cylinder should have what is called cross-hatching and not be reflective.
 The cross-hatching allows the rings the seal against the walls of the cylinder or liner.